 - BEGINNING VISUAL PROGRAMMING: (Not eligible for state fair) Open to youth in Computer Science Visual Based Programming.
 Exhibit a simple program using Scratch (or other simple graphic programming language).
 The program should include 8 different commands including looping and getting input from the keyboard and mouse.
 All exhibits must include something visual, such as a poster or printed copy of a digital presentation, which will remain on display during the exhibition.
-Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period. - INTERMEDIATE VISUAL PROGRAMMING: (Open to youth in Computer Science Visual Based Programming) Exhibit a program using Scratch (or other simple graphic programming) that you have downloaded from the internet and modified.
+Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period. - \INTERMEDIATE VISUAL PROGRAMMING: (Open to youth in Computer Science Visual Based Programming) Exhibit a program using Scratch (or other simple graphic programming) that you have downloaded from the internet and modified.
 Compare the two programs and demonstrate the changes you made to the original program; OR create an animated storybook using Scratch (or other simple graphical programming language).
 Exhibits must include something visual, such as a poster or printed copy of a digital presentation, which will remain on display during the exhibition.
-Electronic equipment will only be used during your personal judging time and will not remain on display during the exhibit period. - ADVANCE VISUAL PROGRAMMING: (Open to youth in Computer Science Visual Based Programming) Exhibit a video game you have created in Scratch (or other simple graphic programming).
+Electronic equipment will only be used during your personal judging time and will not remain on display during the exhibit period. - \ADVANCE VISUAL PROGRAMMING: (Open to youth in Computer Science Visual Based Programming) Exhibit a video game you have created in Scratch (or other simple graphic programming).
 All exhibits must include something visual, such as a poster or printed copy of a digital presentation, which will remain on display during the exhibition.
-Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period. - WEBSITE DESIGN: (Open to youth in Computer Science Visual or Text-Based Programming) Exhibit an original website that you have designed.
+Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period. - \WEBSITE DESIGN: (Open to youth in Computer Science Visual or Text-Based Programming) Exhibit an original website that you have designed.
 Internet access will not be provided, so exhibitors must supply their own internet hot spot or the website must be hosted on the exhibitor's computer).
 All exhibits must include something visual, such as a poster or printed copy of a digital presentation, which will remain on display during the exhibition.
-Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.
+Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period. - \COMPUTER OPEN SOURCE: (Open to youth enrolled in Computer Science Text-Based Programming or robotics project)

-- COMPUTER OPEN SOURCE/INNOVATION CS: (Open to youth enrolled in Computer Science Text-Based Programming or robotics project) Demonstrate the skills and knowledge you have gained through the Computer project.
+Demonstrate the skills and knowledge you have gained through the Computer project.
 The exhibit may include, but isn't limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
 Choose whatever method best shows what you've learned.
 Your exhibit should not fit in the other exhibit options for this project.
 You must furnish any equipment you need for your exhibit.
 Internet service will not be provided for the exhibit.
 Exhibits in this class may also demonstrate successful application of open source (publicly available) computing software and/or hardware, such as Raspberry Pi and Linux, to accomplish a task.
 All exhibits must include something visual, such as a poster or printed copy of a digital presentation or programing flowchart, which will remain on display during the exhibition.
 Exhibits in this area will be judged on the computer science programming.
 Youth enrolled in a robotics project should choose this class if you want the exhibit to be judged on the programming of the robot.
-Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period. - COMPUTER SCIENCE READY4LIFE CHALLENGE: (Open to 11 to 18-year-olds enrolled in any Computer project) Exhibits in this category must include the following: a) a physical representation of the career or business product such as a model, prototype or display/portfolio that includes images of accomplished work; b) verbal or written explanations that demonstrate knowledge of the related career or business fields, potential careers, and the appropriate requirements for achievement in those fields.
-The judging criteria for this class values thoroughness of career and/or business exploration and pursuit above the workmanship of the physical specimen on display. - COMPUTER SCIENCE MAKER: Exhibits in this category are designed to be multi-disciplinary in nature, innovative, and must not fit into any other exhibit category.
-To qualify for this category, your project MUST abide by the following guidelines: - Exhibits must be an object or device that has an intended purpose and uses technology in either a mechanical way, digital (computer) way, or combination of the two. - The device must be something that can be used in everyday life by multiple people (a target audience), and MUST be manufactured/built by the exhibitor (If not fully manufactured by the exhibitor, the device MUST be modified structurally or be reprogramed to perform a different function other than what it was designed to do - Exhibit MUST be able to interact with the outside world. (e.g. an on off switch, input sensors, feedback, etc.) - Exhibits MUST include a detailed build log with instructions on how to make or build the exhibit, AND contain either a 3D rendering or detailed and labeled sketches of the device/product. - All parts and software used in the design/build MUST be listed in a detailed Bill of Materials including cost per item and total cost.
-Total time spent on the build must be documented in your build log.
+Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period. - \COMPUTER SCIENCE READY4LIFE CHALLENGE: See page 2 #10 for project description. - \COMPUTER SCIENCE MAKER: See page 2 #11 and page 29 to exhibit.